YJonmo/PhysicsSummer/Readme.md

 ## To-Do

--Add getter functions for parameters

--Implement video mode
+-Implement video stream to vlc through network

--Implement networking
+-Implement remote control (could do through ssh)

 -Lots and lots of testing